christopher-vollmers/Mandalorion-Episode-II/README.md

 # Mandalorion Episode II #
 *Attack of the Isoforms*

-Takes R2C2/C3POa data and defines high confidence isoforms.
+Takes 1D reads and their alignments and defines high confidence isoforms.

-We plan to ultimately support straight up ONT 1D and 1D2 reads or PacBio reads but for now reads will have to be in the format C3POa produces

-C3POa produces fasta file containing consensus reads as well as a fastq file containing subreads.
-You will need both of those files as well as alignments of the consensus reads to a genome.
-We recommend you use minimap2 and then convert the sam file it produces to psl format using the sam2psl tool from jvarkit.
+You will need your reads in fastq AND fasta format and alignments of the reads to a genome in sam AND psl format.
+We require you to use minimap2 and then convert the sam file it produces to psl format using the sam2psl tool from jvarkit.
+The psl files are easier to parse but the sam file contains information of read alignment direction (ts:A: flag).
+The reason for needing both fastq and fasta is because this version of Mandalorion was written for R2C2 reads which come in fasta format and had fastq subreads.

 - [sam2psl](http://lindenb.github.io/jvarkit/SamToPsl.html)